aleppard/argus/README.md

 # Argus Private Search Proxy

-Argus is a privacy focused web search engine proxy that tries to minimise reliance on external search engines such as Bing and Google.
+Argus is a privacy focused web search engine proxy that tries to minimise reliance on external search engines (such as Google) and single function websites (e.g. time zone converters).
 Its purpose is to maximise the number of queries that can be performed locally, and for those queries that cannot be performed locally to maximise the number that can be performed directly on the websites that can supply answers to those queries.
 The remaining queries are passed to DuckDuckGo.
-Note that queries that are forwarded to DuckDuckGo are no more private than those run directly on the website.
+Note that queries that are forwarded to DuckDuckGo are no more private than those run directly on their website.

 ![Screenshot!](/screenshot.jpg)